ali-naqvi8062/ali-naqvi8062/README.md

 ## Hello!👋

-👋 Hi, I'm Ali!
+👋 Hey, I'm Ali!

-🎓 3rd Year Computer Engineering Student @ McMaster University
+🎓 I'm a 3rd Year Computer Engineering Student @ McMaster University

-🚀 Exploring the world of Embedded Systems, FPGAs and AI.
+🚀 Love exploring the world of Embedded Systems, FPGAs and AI.

 🔧 Currently working on implementing a Software Defined Radio System in C++!

-🏆 Passionate about bringing my ideas to life and always eager to learn something new
+🏆 I'm passionate about bringing my ideas to life and always eager to learn something new

-📫 How to reach me: LinkedIn or via email at: ali.naqvi8062@gmail.com
+📫 Reach me via LinkedIn or through email at: ali.naqvi8062@gmail.com

 <!--
 **ali-naqvi8062/ali-naqvi8062** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.